 - Take part in K-12 or higher education workshops

-- Demonstrate in writing an understanding of and adherence to the discipline's professional code of ethics (e.g., cite sources, obey copyright law, follow human subject research protocols)
+- Demonstrate in writing an understanding of and adherence to the discipline's professional code of ethics (e.g., cite sources, obey copyright law, follow human subject research protocols, not engage in discrimination)

 - Participate actively in state, regional and national professional organizations

 - Provide engineering related volunteer service to community

 - Conduct professional development workshops in engineering education

 - Publish a manuscript in a related journal

 - Participate actively in engineering outreach events

 - Leadership service to professional organizations that promote social justice (e.g., SWE, NAMEPA, ASEE Diversity Committee)

 The graduate will demonstrate knowledge of educational policy issues including as related to JEDI.
 Students will demonstrate achievement of one or more of the following to satisfy this competency.

 - Serve on a department/school, college, or university committee

 - Attend local, regional, or national professional society meetings focused on education policy issues